KennyTC/Algorithm/README.md

-# Algorithm
-Algorithm and Data Structure
+# Algorithm & Data Structure
-Here is some exercises good for practice implementing data structures to solve different problems
+Here are some exercises implementing data structures to solve different problems in Python